Skip Nav Destination

 Published: 31 October 2018

 ... © 2018 The Author(s).
-Published by Portland Press Limited on behalf of the Biochemical Society 2018 antibiotics infection malaria proteoglycan Glycans represent one of the most diverse classes of biological macromolecules.
-They are a major part of the biomass of every organism...
+Published by Portland Press Limited on behalf of the Biochemical Society 2018 antibiotics infection malaria proteoglycan Since the discussion of all glycans would go far beyond the purpose of the present work, we focus in this minireview on the O-linked GAGs...

 Biochem Soc Trans (2015) 43 (6): 1247–1252.